Str1go1/quest-farmer/README.md

 quest-farmer "WoT HEAT/HEAT.exe,WorldOfTanks.exe"
 ```

-## ⚙️ Configuration (`quests.txt`)
+## Configuration (`quests.txt`)

-If you are hosting your own list on GitHub, the script looks for a raw `quests.txt` file.
-The format is exactly one game path per line.
+A not so well mantained list of active quest games and their specific file structure hosted on Github for ease of use.

 Example `quests.txt`:
 ```text